66 important questions and answers - Bandera County Courier

 62. What if an airline cancels my flight?

 The corona virus has denied many people the desire to fly.
 The airlines are responding with increased cancellations.
 The question is whether passengers are entitled to compensation in such cases.
-According to the EU Passenger Rights Regulation, this is possible if the cancellation is short-term – i.e. maximum 14 days before departure – done and the airlines cannot rely on exceptional circumstances.
+According to the EU Passenger Rights Regulation, this is possible if the cancellation is short-term (maximum 13 days before departure – done and the airlines cannot rely on exceptional circumstances.

-In the opinion of Federal association of the German aviation industry, the epidemic is, however, a case of force majeure, so that the airline only had to reimburse the ticket price or rebook the customer, but did not have to pay any compensation.
+In the opinion of the Federal Association However, the epidemic of the German aviation industry is a case of force majeure, so that the airlines only have to reimburse the ticket price or rebook the customer, but do not have to pay any compensation.
 Consumer advocates see it differently.
 They accuse the airlines of wanting to pass on their business risks to customers.
 Ultimately, this question will be decided by the court.

 Some airlines meet their customers and offer flexible rebooking options in view of the epidemic.
 For example, passengers of the Lufthansa Group (Lufthansa, Swiss, Austrian Airlines, Brussels Airlines and Air Dolomiti) can book flights that they can now 31.
 Book March of this year, rebook once to a new date by the end of the year without incurring rebooking fees.